ucldc/ucldc-docs/docs/dams/exports.md

 Objects can be exported from Nuxeo one at a time, or as a batch.
 Additionally, you can opt to export the metadata records only, or the entire object -- i.e., metadata records plus associated content files.

-<h2>Exporting individual objects: Nuxeo XML metadata and content files</h2>
+## Exporting individual objects: Nuxeo XML metadata and content files

 To export records for an individual object, select the "Export Options" function from the toolbar.